-Considering we’ve spent the past year mostly in our homes wearing comfy knits, it’s easy to not know that denim trends are changing.
+Considering we’ve spent a good chunk of the past couple of years at home wearing comfy knits, it’s easy to not know that denim trends are changing.
 This is a pretty big change, as denim trends seem to stick around well beyond their welcome.
-What are the best 2021 denim trends and which ones will be sticking around more than one season (AKA worth actually checking out)?
+What are the best denim trends that will last more than one season (AKA worth actually checking out)?

 Remember how straight legs switched to bootcut and we were so relieved to have a silhouette that worked better with a curvy frame and a chunky shoe?
 When skinny jeans came on the scene so many of us swore, we’d never cave into such a trend, we’d never abandon our beloved bootcuts.